 As you move forward with the chapter 13 disposable income test, it’s important to consider:

-- Priority and Secured Debts: Priority debts such as alimony or child support, as well as secured debts such as mortgages or car loans are the first in line for repayment.
+- Priority and Secured Debts: Priority debts such as alimony or child support are the first in line for repayment.
+Likewise, secured debts such as mortgages or car loans can be included.

 - Non-Priority Unsecured Debts: After priority and secured debts, disposable income then goes towards any remaining non-priority unsecured debts.
 These would include things like credit cards or medical bills.

-- If Your Income is Below the State Median Income: You don’t need to calculate disposable income and may end up paying nothing towards your non-priority, unsecured debts.
+- If Your Income is Below the State Median Income.
+You don’t need to calculate disposable income.
+You may end up paying nothing towards your non-priority, unsecured debts.

-- If Your Income is Above the State Median Income: You’ll calculate your disposable income by taking your monthly income and deducting living expenses, priority debt payments, and secured payments.
-The remaining amount would be considered disposable income, and you’d be responsible for paying this amount to creditors each month.
+- If Your Income is Above the State Median Income.
+You’ll calculate your disposable income in this manner.
+Take your monthly income and deduct living expenses, priority debt payments, and secured payments.
+The remaining amount is your disposable income.
+You’d are responsible to pay this amount to creditors each month.

 Help Understanding the Chapter 13 Disposable Income Test

 At Parker & DuFresne, we specialize in bankruptcy law and take an individualized approach to develop a plan of financial restoration tailored to every client.